IITBreachers/Assignment/README.md

 Selected candidates would be contacted by us on the provided email ids and would be interviewed on 7th July onwards

 ## Task 1
 You are provided with the file output.txt which has been split into 4 parts [part1](task1/part1), [part2](task1/part2), [part3](task1/part3) and [part4](task1/part4) .
-The file contains all possible combination of 3 bytes except some few.
+The file contains all possible combination of 3 bytes (all possible 3 byte strings) except some few.
 All you need to find out is which combinations are not present.

 All the 3-byte combinations are spearated by a newline ('\n').
 > It would be fun if you can form an english sentence out of them